 I want you to think about this for a minute.
 In today’s oversaturated marketing world, you only have a few seconds to grab your prospect’s attention – let alone convince them to stick around for a minute and listen to the rest of what you’d like to say.

 So essentially, your marketing better be good or else you may be just throwing money into the wind.
 I hate to put it so harshly, but that’s the cold reality.
 And if you’re a small business, you probably can’t afford to waste any resources let alone money on ineffective marketing.
-So essentially whatever marketing you do do, has to bring results – it has to have an edge.
+So essentially the marketing you do has to bring results – it has to have an edge.

 For starters, you may want to get a clear understanding of both the demographics and psychographics of your target market.
 Demographic data such as income, age, and gender as well as psychographic data like values, attitudes, and lifestyles provide clarity and empower you to make better marketing decisions.